business-people-phones

 1 DC plans in the micro market may use group annuities; however, this vehicle is limited to that segment of the market.

-2 Source: Cerulli Associates, The Cerulli Report – “U.S. Retirement Markets 2023: Analyzing the Impact of Retirement Legislation.”
+2 Source: Cerulli Associates, The Cerulli Report – “U.S. Retirement Markets 2024: Capitalizing on Predicted Plan Growth Through Intermediary Partnerships.”

 3 Investment management fees are the fees related to portfolio management activities and do not include other operational costs.